daimajia/AndroidViewAnimations/README.md

 - [AFViewShaker](https://github.com/ArtFeel/AFViewShaker)
 - [Animate.css](https://github.com/daneden/animate.css)

+# Why YoYo?

+YoYo is a [toy](https://en.wikipedia.org/wiki/Yo-yo), with a lot of [Techniques](./library/src/main/java/com/daimajia/androidanimations/library/Techniques.java).

 # About me

+(2013)
 A student in mainland China.

 Welcome to [offer me an internship](mailto:daimajia@gmail.com).
 If you have any new idea about this project, feel free to [contact me](mailto:daimajia@gmail.com).

+(2019)
+Five years later, now I become an investment associate in China.

+Welcome to send your business plan to [me](mailto:daimajia@gmail.com).
+Maybe I would have a better understanding on your startup project than others.
+Trust me.